 What’s your value?

 Is your value really worth your request?
-That’s the question that always crosses my mind when people come with their hand out.
-Doesn’t matter what industry you step into, retail, nightlife, offices, corporate, creative circles, you’ll always come across that one person who thinks they’re bigger than the game.
+That’s the question that pops up in my head when people come to me with their hand out.
+Doesn’t matter if it’s family, friends, work, dating, or business, you’ll always find someone who thinks they’re bigger than the game, like just showing up should get them some sort of special treatment.

 That’s why my patience with requests has thinned out.
-Because for me it has to be balanced.
-If you’re asking me to shift my schedule, my space, my effort, then I’m looking you dead in the eye like, cool, but WHAT CAN YOU DO FOR ME?
-I don’t want to hear no stories.
-What is the reality of things?
-If you can’t answer that, then what you’re really saying is you want me to foot the bill while you sit back with your feet up.
+Everything has to be balanced.
+If you’re asking me to shift my time, energy, space, money or emotions, then I need to know what you’re capable of giving back.
+Not stories, not intentions, REALITY.
+If you can’t, then what you’re really saying is you want me to do the heavy lifting while you sit back and gain the benefits.

-And that’s the problem I see everywhere.
-People moving like their involvement alone is a favour, like just working with them should mean something to me.
-But collaboration isn’t charity.
-Respect and leverage aren’t given just because you showed up.
-They come from what you genuinely bring with you.
-Too many people walk around with their ego blocking their view, burning bridges before they’ve even crossed them, all because they convinced themselves that wanting something is the same as deserving it.
+People moving like their involvement alone is a gift, like just being around should earn them respect, loyalty, or opportunities.
+But life isn’t charity.
+Respect, love, trust, opportunity, these aren’t just handed out.
+They come from what you genuinely contribute, from showing your value in a way people can actually feel and rely on.
+Too many people walk around with their ego blocking their view, burning bridges before they’ve even crossed them, all because they confused wanting something with deserving it.

 Comments